paulross/PyCppContainers/docs/sphinx/source/build_test.rst

     $ # in perf_notes/dat.
     $ python write_dat_files_for_cpp_test_results.py

-Now for the Python tests, from the project directory, this takes about an hour:
+Now for the Python tests, from the project directory, this takes about about 40 minutes:

 .. code-block:: shell